-Banks do give unsecured loans for engagement rings.
+Banks do can give an unsecured loan for engagement rings.
 The payment terms and interest rates vary depending on your credit score, so the better your score is, the better the terms you’ll receive.

 FICO rates credit scores as follows:

-To get approval for a loan, you will need to be in the “good” category or higher.
+To get approval for an engagement ring loan, you will need to be in the “good” category or higher.

 Staunch traditionalists state that an engagement ring should cost two paychecks.
 Some even argue that it should cost three.